Behind the Build

 • Less natural ambience and spatial character

-• May emphasise harshness in bright amplifiers (specially if not designed carefully)
+• May emphasise harshness in bright amplifiers (especially if not designed carefully)

 • Heavier than equivalent open-back designs

-Popular Examples: Marshall 1960 series, Mesa Boogie Rectifier cabinets, Orange PPC series
+Marshall 1960 series, Mesa Boogie Rectifier cabinets, Orange PPC series.

-• Room interaction: Sound reflects off walls near the cabinet, creating a natural room feel and spaciousness
+• Room interaction: sound reflects off nearby walls, creating natural ambience

-• Reduced low-end: Bass frequencies cancel out due to waves phase interactions
+• Reduced low-end: bass frequencies cancel due to phase interactions

-• Sweet spot playing: Sounds different depending on your position relative to the cabinet or the cab position relative to the room
+• Sweet-spot playing: the sound changes with your position relative to the cabinet and the room

 • Spacious, three-dimensional tone